Margaret Mwanakatwe

 Margaret Mhango Mwanakatwe is a Zambian politician who was the Minister of Finance from 14 February 2018 to 14 July 2019.
 She worked previously as a businesswoman, accountant, and bank executive.
 She was the director for business development in Anglophone Africa at the United Bank for Africa at the bank's headquarters in Lagos, Nigeria.
 In this role, she supervised business development in Cameroon, the Democratic Republic of the Congo, Ghana, Kenya, Liberia, Mozambique, Tanzania, Uganda, and Zambia.
 Before that, she served as the managing director and chief executive officer of the United Bank for Africa Uganda Limited from March 2009 until May 2011.

 Overview

-Mwanakatwe is a business executive and banker, with a professional career spanning over twenty years.
+Margaret is a business executive and banker, with a professional career spanning over twenty years.
 She has been a banking chief executive in her native Zambia, Ghana, and Uganda and a senior executive at the United Bank for Africa (UBA) in Nigeria.

 Background and education

 She was born in Northern Rhodesia on 1 November 1961.
 She holds a Bachelor of Business Administration degree.
 She is also a Chartered Certified Accountant, recognized by the Association of Chartered Certified Accountants of London.